Hotel Sheets vs Retail Sheets

-This is why Hotels generally avoid the weaker sateen weave and instead opt for the percale weave.
-It's stronger, sheds/pills less, is cooler and feels crisper (most people think crisp sheets feel cleaner).
+This is why Hotels generally avoid the weaker sateen weave and opt for the percale weave instead.
+It's stronger, sheds/pills less, is cooler and feels crisp (most people think crisp sheets feel cleaner at a hotel).

-In the end, almost everything comes down to quality so we don't recommend low thread count Sateen sheets unless made from amazing cotton.
+In the end, almost everything comes down to quality so we don't recommend lower thread count Sateen sheets unless made from amazing cotton.

 What do hotel sheets feel like?

-A good hotel sheet feels beautifully crisp, partly because of the lower thread count but mainly due to the weave used.
-If you've ever slipped into a hotel bed and loved the feeling of those beautifully crisp sheets, what you're feeling is a good quality, low thread count Percale sheet, typically just 250 threads.
+A good hotel sheet feels beautifully crisp, partly because of the lower thread count but primarily because of the weave used.
+If you've ever slipped into a hotel bed and loved the feeling of those beautifully crisp sheets, what you're feeling is a good quality, low thread count percale sheet - typically 250 threads.

-Hotels use the Percale weave because it's generally stronger, sheds/pills less and lasts longer than Sateen.
-The Percale weave is also an open weave that creates gaps which releases heat and circulates air.
+Hotels mostly use the percale weave because it's generally stronger, sheds/pills less and lasts longer than sateen.
+The percale weave is also an open weave that releases heat and circulates air.
 By contrast, the Sateen weave is a closed weave which traps heat.
-For more on weaves, see our article Percale vs Sateen.
+For more on weaves, see our article; Percale vs Sateen.

-One last note about the classic hotel sheet recipe; the resulting sheet is usually finer than most expect, especially if you're used to high thread count sheets.
-This can be disconcerting but rest assured, the sheet is strong despite being fine.
-Hotels like finer sheets because they're super fast to dry and press but the benefit to a consumer is that they're the coolest cotton sheets you can buy.
+One last note about the classic hotel sheet recipe; the resulting sheet is usually finer than most expect.
+This can be disconcerting, especially if you're used to thick, high thread count sheets.
+But rest assured, the sheet is strong despite being fine.
+While finer sheets are super fast to dry and press, the benefit to a consumer is that they're the coolest cotton sheets you can buy.